front-matter/invenio-rdm-starter/README.md

 The Caddy reverse proxy auto-generates a self-signed SSL certificate on localhost.
 This is an intermediary certificate, the corresponding root certificate isn't automatically used in a Docker Compose setup.
 You can copy the root certificate (Caddy Local Authority - 2024 ECC Root) from your running Caddy container (data/caddy/pki/authorities/local/root.crt) into your operating system certificate store.
 The root certificate only works on localhost and is valid for 10 years.

 Alternatively allow requests to localhost over HTTPS even when an invalid certificate is presented.
-In Chrome go to chrome://flags/#allow-insecure-localhost
+In Chrome go to chrome://flags/#allow-insecure-localhost and enable the flag.

 ### How do I delete the InvenioRDM Postgres database?